at-gmbh/personio-py/README.md

 ## Features

 * Aims to cover all functions of the Personio API (work in progress)
-* Python function wrappers for all API endpoints as part of the Personio class
+* Python function wrappers for all endpoints of the Personnel Data API as part of the Personio class
 * Object mappings for all API resources, e.g. an Employee is an object with properties for all the information that is provided by the REST API.
 * Completely transparent handling of authentication and key rotation
 * Support for Type Hints